Can I take out dental insurance for my child?

 Conclusion: Act proactively and save costs

-Yes, you can and should take out dental insurance for your child to minimize financial risks and ensure top-notch care.
-Statutory health insurance only covers a fraction of the potential costs, especially for minor misalignments and modern treatment methods.
-A good policy for under 20 euros a month can save you thousands.
+Yes, you can and should take out dental insurance for your child to minimise financial risks and secure first-class treatment.
+Statutory health insurance covers only a fraction of the possible costs, particularly for minor misalignments and modern treatment methods.
+A good policy for under 20 euros a month can save you four-figure sums.

-The key to success lies in taking action early and carefully comparing the rates.
-This way, you lay the foundation for your child's healthy smile without breaking your budget.
-The right insurance gives you the freedom to make decisions based on health and not financial constraints.
+The key to success lies in acting early and carefully comparing the plans.
+This creates the foundation for your child’s healthy smile without breaking the bank.
+The right cover gives you the freedom to make decisions in the interests of health rather than the size of your wallet.

 FAQ